Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *d) Engineering Personnel are granted permission to utilise Entity-004 should any corporation personnel request a drink(s).
 However, Innovation Department tests are prioritised should a clash happen.*

-*e) All personnel may only make use of Gray Threat Level drinks from E-004 and Green Threat Level drinks if absolutely required.
-The document listing these drinks may be found here.*
+*e) Personnel ranking Classification - A, are allowed to utilize Entity 004's Gray Threat Level drinks; and Green Threat Level drinks if necessary.
+You may find the common grey threat level drinks here.*

 4) All Corporation Personnel below Classification - O are to follow proper attire rules, to which extent may be enforced.